coderrg/HackDFW2019/README.md

 # HackDFW2019
-Part of the code for HackDFW 2019 (Feb 17).
-This is part of an intelligent mini library system for homeless people to use.
+Some components of the code for HackDFW 2019 (Feb 17).
+In particular, this is part of an intelligent mini-library system for homeless people to use.
 We won the OmniSci Award and got AirPods!